katfa/iris-site/README.md

 To do:
-1 - navigation
+1 - content in partials.
-4 - Pure?
-Bootstrap?
-Fluid?
-Should I do it myself?!
+    - transistion animation?
+    - layout
+2 - simple grid system
+3 - css files for diff screen sizes?
 5 - Pick a color scheme, color.adobe.com
 6 - Is a CMS necessary?
 7 - Contact sheet?